Does Pizza Need Yeast?

 Since yeast is considered the most crucial ingredient in pizza dough as it is primarily responsible for making it rise, you should understand that there are varieties of yeast you may find in the market.

-To help you, we provided three types of yeast you can use for baking a cheese-melting pizza with bubbly crust.
+To help you, we provided three types of yeast you can use for baking a cheese-melting pizza with a bubbly crust.

 Instant Yeast